-1. Bingo and Goat Hill burgers at Bingo Burger in Pueblo
+1. Bingo and Mesa burgers at Bingo Burger in Pueblo

 Anytime you eat in Pueblo, you’re likely to detect the famous Pueblo chile in your dish, and the Bingo Burger is no exception with flavorful chiles blended right in with the beef.
-But it’s got tough competition with the Goat Hill burger, which is made with juicy Colorado lamb, goat cheese, mushrooms and, for an extra kick, some lemon-rosemary aioli.
+But it’s got tough competition with the Mesa burger, which is made with juicy Colorado lamb, goat cheese and delicious fig-fennel jam.

 2. Palisade peach Caprese salad at 626 on Rood in Grand Junction

-Palisade is peach country, and you’ll find fare all over the region utilizing this tender fruit.
-For a truly explosive dish, try the peach Caprese salad at 626 on Rood.
+Palisade is peach country, and you’ll find seasonal fare all over the region utilizing this tender fruit.
+For a truly explosive dish, ask about dishes like the peach Caprese salad at 626 on Rood.
 The peaches are decorated with a (get ready for this) mint-basil and smoked-paprika-reposado tequila (aged in a wooden barrel) sauce and fresh basil.
 It’s a must-taste twist on the typical Caprese salad for sure!

 4. Fruition Farms Cheese at Mercantile dining & provision

 A multi-time semi-finalist for the James Beard Foundation’s “Best Chef Southwest” award, celebrated chef Alex Seidel’s restaurants are crown jewels in Colorado’s farm-to-table movement.
-Mercantile dining & Provision in Union Station is Seidel’s latest addition to the Denver dining scene (the award-winning Fruition is the first), and he showcases a bounty of ingredients from his own Larkspur farm — Fruition Farm — in his dishes.
-While the eatery's offerings change regularly, the Fruition Farms SheepSkyr Cheesecake made with their Icelandic-style yogurt inspired cheese is a mouthwatering must if it's on the menu.
+Mercantile dining & provision in Union Station is Seidel’s latest addition to the Denver dining scene (the award-winning Fruition is the first), and he showcases a bounty of ingredients from his own Larkspur farm — Fruition Farms — in his dishes.
+While the eatery's offerings change regularly, the Fruition Farms SheepSkyr Cheesecake made with their Icelandic-style, yogurt-inspired cheese is a mouthwatering must if it's on the menu.